fromchaithra/Skillcraft_software_development_internship/README.md

-# SkillCraft Technology Internship – Java Projects
+# SkillCraft Technology Internship –  Tasks

 This repository contains the **four projects** I completed as part of my **SkillCraft Technology Software Development Internship**.
 The projects focus on **Java programming**, **GUI development**, **problem-solving**, and **data handling**.